MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-faq.md

 - Use `dynamicObjectTypes` for any changes made to your schema, rather than changing `initialObjects`.

 > [!NOTE]
-> Live Share does not currently support versioning your `ContainerSchema`, nor does it have any APIs dedicated to migrations.
+> Live Share doesn't support versioning your `ContainerSchema` and doesn't have any APIs dedicated to migrations.

 <br>